TUDelft-MUDE/teacher/book/FTP.md

 Add your big and binary files in the `./httpdocs/`-directory.
 Don't be afraid of things becoming a mess, that's fine!
 As long as you don't overwrite existing files ;).

 To use a file, you can use the url `https://files.mude.citg.tudelft.nl/<filename>`.
-For example `https://files.mude.citg.tudelft.nl/MUDE_NoTextVector.svg` gives you the image below:
+For example the file `MUDE_NoTextVector.svg` in `./httpdocs/` can be referenced by with https://files.mude.citg.tudelft.nl/MUDE_NoTextVector.svg, which gives you the image below:

 ![](https://files.mude.citg.tudelft.nl/MUDE_NoTextVector.svg)